Israeli strikes kill 36 in Gaza, including a mother and newborn, as more aid is allowed in

 COGAT, the Israeli military body in charge of coordinating aid shipments, said U.N. agencies collected 120 trucks for distribution on Sunday and that another 180 trucks had been allowed into Gaza.

-The U.N. and aid groups say the territory needs 500-600 trucks a day to meet its needs.
+The United Nations and aid groups say the territory needs 500-600 trucks a day to meet its needs.
 Israel's blockade and military operations have destroyed nearly all food production in the territory of roughly 2 million Palestinians.

 Two air force planes from Jordan and the United Arab Emirates meanwhile airdropped 17 tons of humanitarian aid in Gaza on Monday.

-The head of the United Nations agency for Palestinian refugees, Philippe Lazzarini, warned that airdrops are "expensive, inefficient and can even kill starving civilians" and won't reverse the increasing starvation.
+The head of the U.N. agency for Palestinian refugees, Philippe Lazzarini, warned that airdrops are "expensive, inefficient and can even kill starving civilians" and won't reverse the increasing starvation.

 The 17 tons of aid would fill less than one aid truck, according to World Food Program's calculations of almost 19 tons per aid truck.